neondatabase/neon/docs/rfcs/025-generation-numbers.md

 2. Call out to control plane to validate that the generation which we use for our attachment is still the latest.
 3. advance the `remote_consistent_lsn` that we advertise to the safekeepers to `L0`

+If step 2 fails, then the `remote_consistent_lsn` advertised to safekeepers will not advance again until a pageserver with the latest generation is ready to do so.

 **Note:** at step 3 we are not advertising the _latest_ remote_consistent_lsn, we are advertising the value in the index_part that we uploaded in step 1.
 This provides a strong ordering guarantee.